phosgene89/phosgene89.github.io/hnsw.md

 1. If required, add discarded candidates to reach the required number of connections by choosing the closest ones.

 ### k-NN Search Through HNSW Graph
+The k-NN search is simply a greedy search through the HNSW graph.

 #### Why Is This Approximate?
 As HNSW is based on local greedy searches, it is possible that our algorithm will settle at a local minimum.
 For a more concrete example, our NN search may lead us down path X as, according to our local knowledge, it will bring us closer to our target than any other path.
 However, it is possible that path X is not connected to our target at all. e.g. Driving down a road that points directly at your destination, but is blocked in the middle.

 #### Construction parameters
 Main parameter to optimise is the number of layers in the graph.
 Lowering the number of layers used means that there is less overlap (improving performance), but increases the average hop number (which decreases performance).
 Hence the number of layers must be tuned.
 A good starting point is 1/ln(M).